tesselle/arkhe/README.md

   - Abundance matrix:
       - `CountMatrix` represents count data (numeric),
-      - `FrequencyMatrix` represents relative frequency data (numeric).
+      - `FrequencyMatrix` represents relative frequency data (numeric),
-      - `IncidenceMatrix` represents presence/absence data (logical).
+      - `IncidenceMatrix` represents presence/absence data (logical),
-  - Other numeric matrix:
+  - Numeric matrix:
-      - `OccurrenceMatrix` represents a co-occurrence matrix.
+      - `OccurrenceMatrix` represents a co-occurrence matrix,
-      - `SimilarityMatrix` represents a (dis)similarity matrix.
+      - `SimilarityMatrix` represents a (dis)similarity matrix,
+  - Logical matrix:
+      - `StratigraphicMatrix` represents a stratigraphic matrix.

-*It assumes that you keep your data tidy*: each variable (type/taxa) must be saved in its own column and each observation (sample/case) must be saved in its own row.
+*It assumes that you keep your data tidy*: each variable (type/taxon) must be saved in its own column and each observation (sample/case) must be saved in its own row.